 Since the after repair value isn’t the current value of the home but instead an estimation of the home’s value once renovations/repairs have been made, it can be quite a tricky task for an appraiser to come up with a proper estimate.

 So how exactly do appraisers estimate that value with any real certainty?

-There are several steps involved when trying to calculate the after repair value of a property.
+There are several steps involved when trying to calculate what the after repair value of a property is.
 Figuring out the current value of the property is the first step.
 Then you need to look at repair costs as well as the cost of repairs and renovations to the property.